TheAntiSnipe/go-vault/Go/creating a Go module.md

 require example.com/greetings v0.0.0-00010101000000-000000000000
 ```

-So Go now knows where to look for the greetings module!
+So Go now knows where to look for the greetings module when running!

 Tags: #go, #modules, #function-standard